You are here

 Write a list of events that happen in the video clip on the board or on a worksheet but put them in the wrong order.
 Students watch and re-order the events correctly.

-- Just a word of warning to end on, do check all the material you show students beforehand just in case there are scenes that you think may not be suitable.
+Just a word of warning to end on, do check all the material you show students beforehand just in case there are scenes that you think may not be suitable.
 It could be quite uncomfortable, for you and them, if raunchy bedroom scenes or very violent scenes appear on the screen and you are with a class of young students.
-Also be careful to check the school’s policy on using video.
-You should probably abide by either the local age restrictions or British age restrictions for films.
-British Council teaching centres are quite strict about this now and don’t allow any students to see films with higher age restrictions than the age of the youngest student in the class.
+Also be careful to check the school's policy on using video and don't allow any students to see films with higher age restrictions than the age of the youngest student in the class.

-- If you use it well, video can really be an excellent resource for the EFL classroom and as with all resources, the more you use them the more ideas you will get on how to use them.
-If you use any of these ideas or have any more ideas of your own to share with the other language assistants please write to the discussion list and let everyone know how the video classes go.
+If you use it well, video can really be an excellent resource for the EFL classroom and as with all resources, the more you use them the more ideas you will get on how to use them.